14-year-old Hannah Roddy sang this Christmas classic to raise funds for Aoibheann's Pink Tie (APT), an Irish children's cancer charity.

 "Some children are too weak to lift themselves up so this will allow them to talk to their parents lying on their pillow."

-Hannah Roddy’s ‘O Holy Night’ featured as part of a radio campaign the charity is running in Ireland in the weeks before Christmas.
+Hannah Roddy’s ‘O Holy Night’ featured as part of a radio campaign the charity was running in Ireland in the weeks before Christmas.

 Norman believes the campaign was the "first of its kind in Ireland and one of the biggest in the world.”